Thorn-Protocol/thorn-protocol-contract/README.md

 ### Organization and Workflow

-* New pools are creating through Create function in SwapFactory contract
+* New pools are creating through 'create' functions in SwapFactory contrac,by only the contract owner
-* Once created, the pools information is taken from  GetInfo function in SwapFactory
+* Once created, the pools information is  retrieved using 'get info' functions in SwapFactory

 ### Running the Tests